markg85/openpubsubnetwork/README.md

 When you need to communicate between n parties where they are not locally accessible.
 So for example, implementing a chat site on this is very much an intended purpose.
 Implementing website <> desktop communication is very much intended too.

 # Browserify and other js builders
 I intentially did **not** go that route.
 The code is now fairly minimal and works on both a browser and node.js.
 In my opinion (and experience) those builders add way to much cruft that explode the js filesize.
-I'm open to acceptiong patches for this if it's really needed.
+I'm open to accepting patches for this if it's really needed.

 # Node.js example
 Install the following node.js packages: